• LAUNCH YOUR DREAM

 Nevertheless, I loved him in every way that a child could love what, or whom they love–with my whole, entire heart.

-I remember, like some say about President John F. Kennedy, and perhaps now, Michael Jackson, exactly where I was, what I was doing, and what I was wearing when the radio announcer broke in to say day Elvis died.
+I remember as some say about President John F. Kennedy, and perhaps now, Michael Jackson, exactly where I was, what I was doing, and what I was wearing when the radio announcer broke in to say the day Elvis died.

 Disbelief, check.
 Anguish, check, check.
 Holding my breath until I remembered that I had to do this to live myself, huhhhhhuh, check.